 between the roof of the RV and the Air Conditioner unit itself.

-If the Air Conditioner Gasket needs to be replaced I would suggest that you take the RV in and have a Certified RV Technician replace the gasket as well as inspect the roof around the A/C unit opening for any structural damage as a result of the leak.
+If the Air Conditioner Gasket needs to be replaced, I would suggest that you take the RV in and have a Certified RV Technician replace the gasket and inspect the roof around the A/C unit opening for any structural damage as a result of the leak.

 I hope this helps.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.Over 1,500,000 successful roadside rescues—Good Sam RV Emergency Road Service